Christopher Fox (actor)

 Christopher Fox (born 23 June 1974) is a British actor and narrator.
 He is best known for playing Corporal Louis Hoffman in Ultimate Force from 2002 to 2008 and DS Max Carter in The Bill between December 2007 and August 2010, as well as being the narrator on the documentary series Police Interceptors from 2008 to 2015.
-He is half Polish and is fluent in the language.
+Fox was born to an English father and Polish mother and is fluent in the Polish language.